bishbashbackup/premissh/README.md

 ## Introduction

 This repository contains a simple BASH script which can extract metadata from a digital file and outputs it as PREMIS XML.
 I created this as part of my MA Archives Records Management at UCL, for the INST0045 Digital Curation module.
 It is currently a working prototype.

-This repository is provided as-is without any warranty or support.
-The author is not responsible for any damage or loss caused by the use of this script

 ## How it Works